Kinetic energy

 At a human scale

-• The human senses of sight, hearing, and touch are tuned to respond to different forms of energy when a force is applied to them.
+• The human senses of sight, hearing, and touch are tuned to respond to different forms of energy when a force interacts with our bodies.

 • When a person hears a sound or sees something, that is evidence of energy having been transferred to their senses.